P-bibs/ThwackTimingSystems.github.io/index.md

 ## Why Thwack?

 As any seasoned racer will know, a properly deflected slalom gate makes a very distinctive and satisfying noise as it is punched out of your way.
-The onomatopeia for that noise is best described as "*Thwack*."
+The onomatopoeia for that noise is best described as "*Thwack*."
 What better feeling is there than a good *thwack* of a slalom gate.
 So, we decided it would make a good name for our project as well.

 ---